AlexisAoun/brique.rs/README.md

 For two main reasons : I love building things, which is why I chose coding in the first place, and most importantly, to learn.

 I significantly improved my Rust skills.
-I have know a better comprehension of the borrowing system and the memory structure in general.
+I now have a better comprehension of the borrowing system and the memory structure in general.
 Before this project, I had a good theoretical grasp of how MLPs are structured and learn.
 Now, by writing and testing everything myself, I have a very deep understanding of every aspect of it.
 Beyond that I tackled many different problems.
 I wrote a CSV parser to facilitate unit and end-to-end testing and created my own binary encoder/decoder with a custom file format to save trained models.